herjy/MuSCADeT/README.md

 "python setup.py install"

 ========================================================
-TESTS:
+The results presented in Joseph et al. 2015 can be recovered by running the script provided in the "Example" folder.
+The scripts can be used to run our algorithm on other data.

-In M2CAD, open the Examples file and execute:
+In M2CAD, open the Examples folder and execute:
 "python Example_simple.py"

 Inputs provided in the Simu_simple folder: